Unity-Technologies/ml-agents/docs/2-RLInUnity/2-Agents.md

     normalizedValue = (currentValue - minValue)/(maxValue - minValue)

-Rotations should also be normalized.
-First, make sure that the components are in a standard range (like 0 to 360 or -180 to +180), and then normalize:
+Rotations and angles should also be normalized.
+For angles between 0 and 360 degrees, you can use the following formulas:

     Quaternion rotation = transform.rotation;
-    Vector3 normalized = rotation.eulerAngles/180.0f - Vector3.one; //(-1..1)
+    Vector3 normalized = rotation.eulerAngles/180.0f - Vector3.one; //[-1,1]
-    Vector3 normalized = rotation.eulerAngles/360.0f; //(0..1)
+    Vector3 normalized = rotation.eulerAngles/360.0f; //[0,1]

+ For angles that can be outside the range [0,360], you can either reduce the angle, or, if the number of turns is significant, increase the maximum value used in your normalization formula.

 #### Camera Observations

 Camera observations use rendered textures from one or more cameras in a scene.
 The brain vectorizes the textures and feeds them into a neural network.